nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

-# Custom Circuit Design Tips for C.H.I.P.
+# Circuit Design Tips for C.H.I.P.
 Pro

 C.H.I.P.
 Pro was created to be seamlessly embedded into products and we at NTC are here to help you do that.
 Are you ready to go from breadboard to PCB?
 Here are some points to keep in mind and help you along the way to your next great idea.